My Medicine Bag

 What else is in my "Medicine Bag"?

-What is in your medicine bag?
+What might you choose for your medicine bag?

 Traditional Swiss Paper Cutting (Scherenschnitte)